ShoutToMe/stm-sdk-android/notifications.md

 ```

 ### Geofencing
-Location based notifications will be created as (geofences)[https://developers.google.com/android/reference/com/google/android/gms/location/Geofence] in the Shout to Me SDK.
+Location based notifications will be created as [geofences](https://developers.google.com/android/reference/com/google/android/gms/location/Geofence) in the Shout to Me SDK.
 Add this to your AndroidManifest.xml to allow the SDK to listen for geofence events:

 ```xml
 <service android:name="me.shoutto.sdk.GeofenceTransitionsIntentService" />
 ```

+**Note:** Please contact Shout to Me support if you are already using geofences within your application.

 ### Shout to Me Broadcasts
 The Shout to Me SDK uses a standard Android broadcast to send the processed message data to client apps.
 Add the following to your AndroidManifest.xml to listen for these broadcasts.
-Of course, you will need to supply your own listener class.
-In this example, it is called StmNotificationReceiver.

 ```xml
 <receiver